13 Expert-Backed Sunburn Remedies to Soothe Your Pain and Speed Up Healing

 As the song goes, summer can be cruel—especially when you leave your day at the beach with a nasty sunburn.
-It's far better to prevent sunburn than have to worry about treating your skin later, but because the sun can occasionally get the best of us, we find ourselves turning to sunburn remedies more often than we wish to admit.
+It's far better to prevent sunburn by using sunscreen than have to worry about treating your skin later, but since the sun sometimes gets the best of us, we find ourselves turning to sunburn remedies more often than we wish to admit.

-You know what sunburn feels like—hot, tight skin that’s red and painful to the touch.
-And while you want it to go away as soon as possible for pain-relief and appearance purposes, treating a sunburn is beneficial to your overall skin health, too.
-“Sunburns are intensive inflammation full of toxic free radicals that can be extra harmful to the skin,” board-certified dermatologist and dermatologic surgeon Dr. Ellen Marmur of Marmur Medical told HG.
-“Rapidly calming the skin and reducing inflammation is key for healing."
+"Sunburns are intensive inflammation full of toxic free radicals that can be extra harmful to the skin," explains board-certified dermatologist and dermatologic surgeon Ellen Marmur, M.D. of Marmur Medical.
+"Rapidly calming the skin and reducing inflammation is key for healing."